vercel/pkg/README.md

 application.
 If you prefer to compile base binaries from source instead of downloading them, you may pass `--build` option to `pkg`.
-First ensure your computer meets the requirements to compile original `node`:
+First ensure your computer meets the requirements to compile original Node.js:
 [BUILDING.md](https://github.com/nodejs/node/blob/master/BUILDING.md)

 ## Usage of packaged app